-My friend Paul Kuntz had been constructing one of the first kit-based Sinus aircraft in the US, meticulously documenting his homebuilding progress on his Sinus website.
+My friend Paul Kuntz had been constructing one of the first kit-based Sinus aircraft in the US, meticulously documenting his homebuilding progress.
 As Paul neared completion of his aircraft, we began discussing first flight preparations.
 I mentioned to Paul that experience in the same aircraft type would be invaluable for first flights in his personal Sinus.
 Paul was able to make contact with George Powers, builder of the first Pipistrel Sinus kit to fly in the US, and George offered both of us some flight time in his Sinus.

 In late September, Paul and I flew to Reno, NV, then drove northwest into the California Sierras, staying the weekend in George's beautiful home outside of Clio, CA. We reviewed the Pipistrel Sinus flight characteristics and details over a delicious dinner, and then headed to the Nervino airport in nearby Beckwourth, CA the next morning.